littleosbook/littleosbook/introduction.md

 ## The Reader

 The reader of this book should be comfortable with UNIX/Linux, systems programming and the C language.
-This book course be a way to get started learning those things, but it will be tougher going, especially where we implicitly make use of these building blocs.
+This book could be a way to get started learning those things, but it will be more difficult and developing an operating system is already challenging on its own.
 Search engines and other tutorials are often helpful if you get stuck.

 ## Credits, Thanks and Acknowledgements